pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

 then the matched tokens get concatenated after being individually parsed.
 Then I could even add a parse action like this:

     floatNumber.setParseAction(lambda toks: float(toks[0]))

 and now my parsed results is not a string, but the actual float number 3.1416.

 I did not want Combine to accidentally match 'The answer is 3.
 1416 is an important date in history.' and find '3.1416', so Combine by default requires that the matching tokens have no intervening whitespace.
 But in your example, there is space between the words, so I have to set the additional Combine initializer argument 'adjacent=False'.

 This is actually my least preferred of the 3 options, but it is here for completeness and instructional value.
 It also has the same whitespace-collapsing behavior as option 1.

-3. Use originalTextFor helper wrapper.
+3. Use `originalTextFor` helper wrapper.

     phrase = originalTextFor(OneOrMore(Word(alphas)))

 this helper method was only recently added to pyparsing, but it was long overdue.
 Several of pyparsing's methods and classes return a set of tokens when all that is desired is the original matching text.
-By wrapping OneOrMore(Word(alphas)) in originalTextFor, you will get the original text from the input string, reconstituted as a single string, with all original whitespace preserved.
+By wrapping `OneOrMore(Word(alphas))` in `originalTextFor`, you will get the original text from the input string, reconstituted as a single string, with all original whitespace preserved.